UntangleFDL/Persistent_Homology_on_Graphs_Paper_Vis2019/README.md

-# PersistentHomologyOnGraphs
+# Persistent Homology On Graphs
-A visualization tool for using persistent homology to interact with undirected graphs.
+A Processing-based visualization tool for using persistent homology to interact with the 0-dimensional persistent homology of undirected graphs.

 ------------------------
 Publication